What Are the 3 Classifications of Fish?

 The fins on their back are called dorsal fins.
 A few animal species have one dorsal fin, and others have two dorsal fins.

-Moreover, in certain species, the dorsal fin has a solid spine, and in different species, there is no spine.
+Moreover, in certain species, the dorsal fin has a solid spine, and there is no spine in different species.

-There are even a few animal groups that have a toxic range on their dorsal balances.
-In fact, dorsal fins help hold sharks back from turning over in the water!
+Even a few animal groups have a toxic range on their dorsal balances.
+Dorsal fins help hold sharks back from turning over in the water!

 The pelvic fin is found on the shark’s stomach.
 It settles the shark in the water.
-There might be an organ in male sharks called a clasper utilized during mating.
+An organ in male sharks might be called a clasper utilized during mating.

 Furthermore, the butt-centric fin is found on the shark’s underside at the foundation of the tail.
 It is located on all sharks.
 The butt-centric blade is also used for adjustment.